OVO Sound: Sound 42

-On March 4, 2021, Drake announced that he and Oliver would debut their new 24 hour radio station, "Sound 42" on Sirius XM featuring the return of OVO Sound Radio that same night.
+On March 4, 2021, Drake announced that he and Oliver would debut their new 24-hour radio station, "Sound 42" on SiriusXM featuring the return of OVO Sound Radio that same night.
 In an interview with GQ, Drake spoke on the partnership saying "It's something that Scott [Greenstein] from SiriusXM was extremely passionate about from the inception of our partnership.
 He's been so supportive with us as far as Sound 42 goes.
 And Sirius offers us the opportunity to be heard far and wide, right?
 Sirius is just the closest thing we have to those days of glory radio moments and I still get a massive amount of joy premiering music when I know that everyone is listening at the same time."

 OVO Clothing

-October's Very Own was launched in 2011.
+OVO Clothing was launched in 2011.
 The series of clothing began with a series of collaborations between Roots Canada and OVO, which produced several parkas, jackets and other collaborations.
 In 2013, merchandise for the OVO figurehead included collaborations with the Toronto Raptors, which coincided with Drake becoming the franchise's Global Ambassador.
 OVO has since morphed into a clothing line in itself, releasing a slew of clothes during every season of the year.
 T-shirts, sweatshirts, varsity jackets, baseball hats, and knit beanies are seasonal installations.
 OVO Clothing oversaw the opening of the first OVO store for the brand's clothing in downtown Toronto, opening on December 6, 2014.
 Exactly a year after the opening in Toronto, OVO stores expanded to the United States, opening a flagship store in Los Angeles, California.
 Its New York store opened in December 2016 on Bond Street, and its Chicago store in August 2019 on Walton Street in Gold Coast.
 OVO also opened its first location in Vancouver in December 2018.

 Its pre-2016 collection was composed of basketball shorts, OVO jerseys, track jackets, and baggy hoodies.

 On November 9, 2020, it was revealed via the OVO Clothing Instagram account that NHL Hall of Famer Wayne Gretzky would be a model for the Fall and Winter 2020 collection.
 Gretzky and OVO Clothing founder Drake are both native to southern Ontario, Canada.
 Also featured in the collection was former Canadian Olympian Ross Rebagliati, who won a gold medal in Giant Slalom Snowboarding in the 1998 Nagano Olympics.

 OVO Collaborations

-Since its inception, OVO has collaborated with various sports franchises, athletes, sports apparel companies, fashion brands etc; here is a list of some of the collaborations:
+Since its inception, OVO has collaborated with various sports franchises, athletes, sports apparel companies and fashion brands such as: